LocatorPlus Catalog Help

 When using more than one operator, it is strongly recommended to use parentheses to clarify precedence.
 For example, if no parentheses are specified in the above query, LocatorPlus Catalog will apply the precedence rules and instead group the words Darwin and notes as follows:

 The search scope defines where the system should perform the search.
-There are two scopes available:
+There are three scopes available:

 - Digital Collections.
 This scope only searches items in NLM Digital Collections, the National Library of Medicine's free online repository of biomedical resources including books, manuscripts, still images, videos, and maps.